robbyriverside/agencia/docs/agencia.md

 The Go code convention used for Agencia is to declare a package variable called Agents.
 This is a map of agent names to function agents.
-The function agent takes a context arg and a map of structured input and returns a string.
+The function agent takes a context arg and a map of structured input, the agent, and returns a string.
+It's significant that the function is passed the agent.
+This allows a function to define a new way to call listeners or other things.

 Context is passed down the Go calling tree, allowing access to other configuration objects stored in the context.
 But if you do that, these are no longer pure functions.

+## 5. Agencia Chat

+The chat represents all ephemeral state including, Facts, and Observations.
+Facts are structured knowledge and Observations are unstructured knowledge.
+Observations and their associated Roles, are not yet part of Agencia.
+Stay tuned.

-## 5. Remembering Facts in Chat
+### 5.1 Remembering Facts in Chat

 When using Agencia chat, a session object keeps a set of structured facts stored by the agents.
 Facts are declared on the agent using the facts keyword.
 Facts are similar to inputs, in